abhinavnatarajan/abhinavnatarajan-site/content/publication/graphicalmodels/index.md

 #   - 'Equal contribution'
 #   - 'Equal contribution'

-date: '09 June 2023' # dd mmm yyyy
+date: '01 Mar 2024' # dd mmm yyyy
-publishDate: '15 Apr 2023' # include this so that the page is rendered despite the date being in the future
+# publishDate: '04 March 2024' # include this so that the page is rendered despite the date being in the future
 doi: '10.1017/jpr.2023.33'

 # Schedule page publish date (NOT publication's date).